 “I have never known workers in Royal Mail to be so angry towards the employer.”

 He said the union’s 115,000 members are in the dispute for the “long haul”, adding that they will be fighting to get “the pay deal they deserve”.

-The union said its members face a “dramatic” reduction in living standards because of the soaring rate of inflation.
+The union said postal workers face a “dramatic” reduction in living standards because of the soaring rate of inflation.

 CWU deputy general secretary Terry Pullinger said: “Our members worked miracles during the pandemic and know full well what they are worth.

 “They are fighting for a no-strings, real-terms pay rise – something they are fully entitled to.

 “Our members deserve a pay rise that rewards their fantastic achievements in keeping the country connected during the pandemic, but also helps them keep up during this current economic crisis.